 Earlier when I began the hike, the path was sandy and soft.
 It felt comfortable under the soles of my brand new pair of black Capra Bolt.
 But as I moved farther, the texture of the ground became rough, rocky, slippery, and muddy.
 The slopes did not also help my feet that were just starting to get used to the feel of the trail.
 It was drizzling and the weather was colder than normal.
 The air turned smelly, making it hard to breathe.

-I stared at the earth were my feet were planted.
-They were painted with footprints that were too many to call mine.
+I stared at the earth.
+It was painted with footprints that were too many to call mine.
 There were footprints that pointed to the trail I was about to traverse, and there were some that pointed to the direction where I came from.

 I was not lonely in this path, I realized.
 There were people who have passed the same point where the thought of quitting crossed my mind.